 Pupils and teachers from Scotland’s oldest girls’ school are today celebrating another year of impressive achievement following the publication of SQA examination results this morning.

-This year’s stunning results at all levels are testament to our pupils’ hard work, motivation and commitment, and, of course, to the dedication and skill of our teaching staff.
+‘’This year’s stunning results at all levels are testament to our pupils’ hard work, motivation and commitment, and, of course, to the dedication and skill of our teaching staff.
 The strength of our results and the diversity of destinations of leavers reflect the school’s commitment to knowing each girl well and to nurturing her individual talents and interests.

-While supporting each girl to be the best she can be academically is at the heart of a St Margaret’s education, we are committed to providing a wealth of extra-curricular opportunities to enhance and develop our girls’ interests and skills.
-Indeed, 17 of the girls who have received their examination results today recently returned from a three week expedition to Namibia, Botswana and Zimbabwe where they have participated in charity work as well as challenging outdoor endeavours.
+‘’While supporting each girl to be the best she can be academically is at the heart of a St Margaret’s education, we are committed to providing a wealth of extra-curricular opportunities to enhance and develop our girls’ interests and skills.
+Just last week, in partnership with the University of Aberdeen and BP, St Margaret’s facilitated a three day residential ‘Women in Engineering’ conference for girls from across the UK.

-When our existing pupils and many new girls return to school on 23rd August, we shall certainly have a lot to celebrate in all spheres of school life, and we look forward to working with every member of the St Margaret’s family to make the forthcoming academic session one of our most successful yet.”
+‘’When our existing pupils and many new girls return to school on 22nd August, we shall certainly have a lot to celebrate in all spheres of school life, and we look forward to working with every member of the St Margaret’s family to make the forthcoming academic session one of our most successful yet.”